-Whether it is because of a natural disaster, severe weather, or just ordinary wear and tear, the roof of every home will need to eventually be replaced.
-A roof replacement is a big, complex job that should only be done by professionals, it is possible for an untrained civilian to do it, but that is inadvisable.
-Professional roofing contractors will be able to do the job more quickly, more efficiently, and more thoroughly so that your home is safe and secure once again.
+Whether due to a natural disaster, severe weather, or ordinary wear and tear, your roof will eventually need to be replaced.
+A roof replacement is a big, complex job that should only be done by professionals.
+At Jackson Contracting, our professional roofing contractors will do the job quickly, efficiently, and thoroughly so that your home is safe, secure, and beautiful once again.

 Step 1: Choose the Right Contractor

-Not working with the right contractor may mean that the final quality of the work isn’t up to par.
-The contractor may not understand all of the laws regarding roof replacements or know about the latest processes.
+Not working with the right contractor may mean that the final quality of the work is not up to par.
+The contractor may not understand all the laws regarding roof replacements or know about the latest processes.
 As a result, your roof might not be up to current standards.

-Secondly, you could put your own home at risk.
-If a company does not have worker’s compensation or liability insurance, they leave you vulnerable.
-If an injury happens on your property, you could be responsible for paying for the injuries.
+Also, you could put your own home at risk.
+If a company does not carry worker’s compensation or liability insurance and an injury happens on your property, you could be responsible for paying for the injuries.
 You also may be responsible for paying for any damage that occurs during the roof replacement.
 Take no risks and call Jackson Contracting.

 Asphalt Composition Shingles

-Although these shingles are attractive, they can be expensive.
-They tend to be very durable.
-However, they are not ideal for areas prone to fires.
-With an average annual rainfall of 42.4 inches, the city doesn’t typically have issues with wildfires.
-Wood could be a viable option.
+These shingles are attractive and tend to be very durable but they can be expensive and are not ideal for areas prone to fires.
+With an average annual rainfall of 42.4 inches, our city doesn’t typically have issues with wildfires.

-Over the past few years, metal roofing has been increasingly common.
-This is due to its durability and its fireproof properties.
-There is great variety among this type of roof, and you can find metal roofs that look like shingles as well as full sheets in a wide variety of metals and colors.
+Metal roofing has increased in popularity due to its durability and fireproof properties.
+You can find metal roofs that look like shingles as well as full sheets in a wide variety of metals and colors.

-There is a downside to metal roofing.
-Because contractors need to specialize in metal roofing installation, the cost tends to be higher.
-But the durability of the material could make it cost-effective in the long run.
+Yet, because contractors need to specialize in metal roofing installation, the cost tends to be higher but the durability of the material could make it cost-effective in the long run.

-If you want a roof that is high-end and appealing to the eyes, you should consider slate.
-It does happen to be one of the most costly options, and it is quite heavy.
-If you require any repairs on it, the repairs can also be costly and difficult, but the final look is like no other.
+If you want a roof that is high-end and appealing, consider slate.
+It is one of the costliest options and is quite heavy.
+The repairs can also be costly and difficult, but the final look is like no other.

-For a more affordable slate-like alternative, you can get composition slate.
-The material is made mostly with recyclable materials.
-It looks like slate, but is lighter and less likely to experience damage.
+For a more affordable slate-like alternative, consider composition slate.
+It is made with recyclable materials and looks like slate, but is lighter and less likely to experience damage.

-Tile roofing often comes in the form of clay or ceramic.
-Although the material is most popular in Florida and California, you can find it anywhere.
+Tile roofing can be made of clay or ceramic.
+Although it is most popular in Florida and California, you can find it anywhere.
 It is fire retardant, but it does put a significant amount of weight on your roof.
-Now, you can find some alternatives to clay or ceramic that are lighter but just as visually appealing.
+You can find some alternatives to clay or ceramic that are lighter but just as visually appealing.

-The decking is important because the roofing materials need a solid base so that they can be properly installed.
+The decking provides a solid base for the roofing materials to be properly installed.
 If the roof needs to be replaced because of damage from severe weather or falling debris, then there is a chance that the decking will have sustained some damage as well.

 The decking could also become soft or rotted due to moisture collection over the years.
-The roofing contractor will perform a thorough inspection of the roof to make sure that the decking is in good condition so that the new roof will be secure.
+Your roofing contractor will perform a thorough inspection of the roof to make sure that the decking is in good condition for the new roof to be secure.

-There are some additional steps involved in preparing the roof surface for new shingles, they are as follows:
+There are some additional steps involved in preparing the roof surface for new shingles.

 Underlayment Installation – The underlayment is a water-resistant or waterproof material placed between the wood decking and the roofing materials.
 It prevents the water from rain or melting ice from seeping into the wood decking and causing damage to the roof surface.

-This is the stage where the new roofing materials are finally installed onto the roof surface.
-As mentioned earlier, the time of installation varies based on the type of roofing materials being used.
+At this stage, the new roofing materials are finally installed onto the roof surface.
+The time of installation varies based on the type of roofing materials being used.
 More expensive materials like slate take longer to install because they can crack or break if they are stepped on, so the roofing contractor has to be more meticulous during the installation process.

 Once the roofing materials have been installed, the crew will clean up any leftover debris from the installation to make sure that the house is clean for the homeowner.
-The Indianapolis roofing contractor will then perform a detailed inspection of the newly installed roof to make sure that there are no mistakes were made and that there are no flaws in the roofing material.
+Your Indianapolis roofing contractor will then perform a detailed inspection of the newly installed roof to make sure that no mistakes were made and there are no flaws in the roofing material.

-Once the contractor is satisfied that the new roof meets their standard of quality, the job is considered to be finally complete.
-The homeowner can be secure in the knowledge that they have a roof over their heads that will provide all of the protection they will ever need for a very long time.
+Once the contractor is satisfied that the new roof meets their standard of quality, the job is considered to be complete and you can be secure in the knowledge that you have a roof that will provide all the protection needed for a very long time.

-Although knowing the steps to roof replacement can help prepare you for the process, you may still have some questions.
-Here are some common questions asked by those who need a roof replacement:
+Although knowing the steps to replace a roof can help you prepare for the process, you may still have some questions.
+Here are some common questions we hear from customers needing to replace a roof:

-Is There a Right Season for the Job?
+Is There a Right Season to Replace a Roof?

 You might be wondering when you should schedule your roof replacement.
-However, there is no one time to schedule your work.
+However, there is no official time to schedule your work.
 You should get the job done as soon as possible.

 How Long Does the Process Take?

-As with any home repair, there’s no way to say for certain how long it will take to replace a roof.
-The timeline to replace a roof will depend on a variety of factors, including the material of the new roof, the type of roof, and the experience of the crew.
+As with any home repair, there is no way to know for certain how long it will take to replace a roof.
+The timeline to replace a roof will depend on a variety of factors, including the material of the new roof, the type of roof, the roof installation process, and the experience of the crew.

 When it comes to a new roof, typically, a wood shakes roof takes between three and four days.
 Synthetic slate could take slightly longer.
-Meanwhile, a concrete tile roof takes about eight or nine days.
-Because of its heavy weight, a natural slate roof also takes longer than traditional materials.
+A concrete tile roof takes about eight or nine days because of its heavy weight.
+A natural slate roof also takes longer than traditional materials.
 It usually takes about six or seven days.